 Asian Studies

 What and where is Asia?
-Maps have constructed the borders of and within "Asia" as much as they have reflected their realities on the ground.
+Maps have constructed the borders of and within 'Asia' as much as they have reflected their realities on the ground.
 In questioning the objectivity of maps, this seminar examines how various conceptions of space and cartographic practices have legitimized colonial, national, and imperial claims in the region from the seventeenth century to the present.
 Topics include the Mercator projection, Jesuit Atlas of China, Great Trigonometric Survey of India, aerial photography in Japan and Vietnam, postcolonial partition in India and Korea, and the global positioning system (GPS).
 Multiple sessions involve working with original specimens in the College’s Department of Special Collections.
-Note: This course is part of the following History field(s) of study: Colonial Worlds, East Asia, and South Asia.
+Note: This course is part of the following field(s) of study: Colonial Worlds, East Asia, and South Asia.
 It fulfills the non-Euro/US requirement for history majors and minors.
+This course originates in History and is crosslisted with: Asian Studies.
 (Same as: HIST 1003)

 How do pictures of places incite pride, wonder, desire, or fear?
 How can they be mobilized to promote national unity or invite social disintegration?
 From images of the urban pleasure quarters to scenes of sacred mountains, Japanese artists during the Edo period (1603–1868) produced landscapes, cityscapes, and seascapes to enable people to see and consume the country in new ways.
 This course focuses on Japanese woodblock prints to unpack how artists invested pictures—such as the renowned Great Wave—with the power to shape attitudes towards nature, belonging, and Japan’s place in the world.
-(Same as: ARTH 1017)
+This course originates in Art History and is crosslisted with: Asian Studies.
+(Same as: ARTH 1006)

 Focuses on contemporary anglophone fantasy fiction of Asian-inspired worlds by writers of East and Southeast Asian descent.
 Examines how authors draw on diverse Asian genres such as the Chinese martial arts and magic cultivation epic, Hong Kong triad and gangster film, Korean fox and tiger myth, Singaporean and Malaysian ghost tale, and broadly Asian imperial court drama to address issues of gender and sexual identity, racial and class politics, empire and geopolitics, nationhood and state power, and historiography and literary representation.
-Authors may include Kat Cho, Zen Cho, Rebecca Kuang, Fonda Lee, Russell Lee, Yoon Lee, Ken Liu, Shelley Parker-Chan, Nghi Vo, Neon Yang, and Xiran Jay Zhao (Same as: ENGL 1017)
+Authors may include Kat Cho, Zen Cho, Rebecca Kuang, Fonda Lee, Russell Lee, Yoon Lee, Ken Liu, Shelley Parker-Chan, Nghi Vo, Neon Yang, and Xiran Jay Zhao This course originates in English and is crosslisted with: Asian Studies.
+(Same as: ENGL 1017)

 Animation is a dominant cultural force in Japan and perhaps its most important cultural export.
 Examines the ways Japanese animation represents Japan's history and society and the diverse ways in which it is consumed abroad.
 How does animation showcase Japanese views of childhood, sexuality, national identity, and gender roles?
 How does its mode of story-telling build upon traditional pictorial forms in Japan?
 Focuses on the aesthetic, thematic, social, and historical characteristics of Japanese animation films; provides a broad survey of the place of animation in twentieth-century Japan.
 Films include “Grave of Fireflies,” “Spirited Away,” “Ghost in the Shell,” “Akira,” and “Princess Kaguya.”
+This course originates in Asian Studies and is crosslisted with: Cinema Studies.
 (Same as: CINE 1020)

 Examines the genre of crime, mystery, and detective fiction in East Asian literature and cinema.
 Asks how did writers and filmmakers from China, Japan, and Korea imagine and represent criminality as both a moral and aesthetic problem?
 How did their works reflect and shape social concerns around crime and punishment; deviance and norms; objective and subjective truth, knowledge and power; and the value of popular entertainment?
 And how did these attitudes and forms evolve over time, under the pressures of tradition, modernity, and globalization?
 Possible texts by: Chen Xiaoqing, Akutagawa Ryūnosuke, Edogawa Rampo, Tanizaki Jun’ichirō, Murakami Haruki, Kim Un-su, Jeong You-jeong, and Bong Joon-ho.
 All works read in English.
 Does not presume any knowledge of East Asia.